About the Coloring Book: Science is for Everyone!

 Message from the Creator / Editor

 Hi!
-My name is (Dr!)
-Julie Rorrer and I am an Arnold O. Beckman Postdoctoral Fellow in the Department of Chemical Engineering at the University of Washington-Seattle.
+My name is Dr. Julie Rorrer and I am an Arnold O. Beckman Postdoctoral Fellow in the Department of Chemical Engineering at the University of Washington-Seattle.
 My research program is focused on using materials called catalysts to enable sustainable chemical reactions like the chemical recycling of waste plastic and the production of renewable fuels and chemicals.
-After graduating with my PhD in Chemical Engineering from UC Berkeley.
-My thesis research was focused on the production of sustainable fuels and chemicals.
+After graduating with my PhD in Chemical Engineering from UC Berkeley in 2019, where my thesis research was focused on the production of sustainable fuels and chemicals.
 After publishing my first scientific paper, I was motivated by my love of art, science, and teaching to create a drawing of my research to explain what I do to the non-scientific community, especially to the young students I volunteered with through the CRS Bay Area Scientists in Schools (BASIS) program and to the young women we reach out to through the Expanding Your Horizons program.
 This inspired me to start illustrating research from other Ph.D. students and post-docs in my department, and seek out artistic scientists to draw their own work, which came together as ColorMePhD.
-Now as postdoctoral associate at MIT, I am continuing my love of fundamental research by investigating ways to use catalysis to convert waste plastics into fuels, as well as working on the next volume of ColorMePhD!
+Now, I am continuing my love of fundamental research by investigating ways to use catalysis to convert waste plastics into fuels, as well as working on the the next volume of ColorMePhD!

 While most of the coloring pages are hand-drawn by me, as ColorMePhD has grown, we have featured a variety of scientists/artists that have used both hand-drawn art and computer-generated techniques to bring you this coloring book!
 I’d like to thank all of the scientists and artists for their contributions, all of our volunteer translators who are helping translate our content into Spanish and other languages, and all of the educators and mentors who are inspiring the next generation of scientists!
 I hope you enjoy!